VMatrix1900/draft-bgp-fs-edge-service-metadata/draft-yi-idr-bgp-fs-edge-service-metadata.md

 ~~~
 {: #fig-example title="Example of using BGP FlowSpec to distribute the service route and metadata"}

 ## Metadata Path Attribute TLV

-The Metadata Path Attribute TLV is the same as defined in {{I-D.ietf-idr-5g-edge-service-metadata}}, including the following three sub-TLVs:
+The Metadata Path Attribute TLV is the same as defined in {{I-D.ietf-idr-5g-edge-service-metadata}}.

-1. Site Preference Index sub-TLV indicates the preference to choose the site.
-2. Capacity Index sub-TLV indicates the capability of a site.
-One Edge Site can be at full capacity, reduced capacity, or completely out of service.
-3. Load Measurement sub-TLV indicates the load level of the site.

 ## Aggregated Metric Path Attribute TLV {#metadata}